Last updated on July 17th, 2023 at 06:13 pm

 - Construct the steps of the plinth (in masonry) keeping the margin for the floor finish.
 Do not confuse the plinth level with F.F.L.
 (Floor Finish Level)

-IF YOU LIKE THIS POST PLINTH BEAM WORK PROCEDURE – BUILDING, CHECKLIST, PROTECTION LIKE THIS GETTING GOOD INFORMATION SO PLEASE SHARE THIS POST-SOCIAL NETWORK EXAMPLE FACEBOOK, TWITTER SOCIAL MEDIA SITES SHARE IT.
+IF YOU LIKE THIS POST PLINTH BEAM WORK PROCEDURE – BUILDING, CHECKLIST, PROTECTION LIKE THIS GETTING GOOD INFORMATION SO PLEASE SHARE THIS POST-SOCIAL NETWORK EXAMPLE FACEBOOK, AND TWITTER SOCIAL MEDIA SITES SHARE IT.